 Three lecture hours per week.
 Designed to help students increase individual study skills required for independent reading and college-level study and research.
 Emphasis is on both the development of individual reading skills and successful comprehension and analysis of reading material across various disciplines of study.
 Required of those students whose ACT reading scores are 21 or below (SAT verbal scores are 490 or below) and for transfer students with a transfer GPA of C- or below for all class work.
 Course must be passed or student must register for REA099 semester immediately following first attempt of REA102 or student is dismissed from Belhaven University.
 This course does count toward the 124 hours required for graduation.
 (Fall only)

 |311*||Literature Based Reading Skills (3).
 Prereq: Admission to the Teacher Preparation Program.
 Coreq: EDU 303, REA 323, and REA 325.

 The development of critical reading skills through the study of children’s books, the history of children's literature, an overview of the classics, books promoting various genres and multi-cultural themes.
 Includes various presentations and field experiences with young children.
 (Fall only)

 Concepts, materials and teaching strategies for oral language development and systematic early reading and writing instruction, specific to concepts about print, phonemic awareness, and phonics.
-(Fall and spring)
+(Fall only)

 Concepts materials and teaching strategies for oral language development and early systematic reading and writing instruction specific to vocabulary, fluency, and comprehension.
 Includes tutorial and teaching assignments in area schools.
 (Spring only)

-A study of reading skills necessary for secondary students to read and comprehend subject matter.
+A study of reading skills necessary for students to read and comprehend subject matter.
 Includes clinical field experiences in various school settings.
+(Fall only)